Diet in Hinduism: Sanskritisation

-Contemporary Hindu diet
+Modern Hindu diet

-According to a 2021 Pew Research Center survey, 44% of Hindus say they are vegetarian.
+According to a 2021 Pew Research Center survey, 44% of Hindus say they are vegetarian, and another 39% restrict their consumption of flesh in some way.

 Lacto-vegetarian diet

 Vegetarianism is a dietary ideal among many Hindus, based on the concept of ahimsa—non-violence and compassion towards all beings.
-It is also considered satvic, that is purifying the body and mind lifestyle in some Hindu texts.
+It is also considered sattvic, associated with qualities such as goodness, balance, and serenity that are conducive to spiritual progress.